tranngocphu/tranngocphu.github.io/content/authors/admin/_index.md

 ## About Me

 I’m currently a postdoctoral researcher at Brandeis University (MA, USA), with a focus on data science and applied machine learning and AI.
 At Brandeis, I develop ML/AI models (deep learning, reinforcement learning) to forecast and control active materials.
-I also have extensive experience working with time series data in dynamical systems.
+I also have extensive experience working with time series data in dynamical systems, and training reinforcement learning with human feedback.